In one of the last test of my camera, I would like to share with you the night photography possibilities in this tool.

 Now look in the photos below for the elements, which are very important during the night photography.
-When you are doing photos with long time exposure and with high ISO then every light is clear visible.
+When you are doing photos with long-time exposure and with high ISO then every light is clearly visible.
 You can witness the white sky effect also!

 I would like to show you also live examples with D5300 ISO sensitivity.
 Once, when I was walking in the city I could prepare a good photo sequence with various ISO in conjunction with various exposure time also.
-See the first effect below (Pic.15,16), where those parameters wasn’t keep in the same level.
-Eventually every next picture was a little bit darker.
+See the first effect below (Pic.15,16), where those parameters weren’t kept at the same level.
+Eventually, every next picture was a little bit darker.

-In the second picture (Pic.17) sequence the parameters were keep more or less in the same level, similarly like in Pic.
-4 stencil.
-In effect you may guess, that every picture looks the same.
-They are differ from each other by noise.
+In the second picture (Pic.17) sequence the parameters were kept more or less in the same level, similarly like in Pic.
+4 stencils.
+In effect, you may guess, that every picture looks the same.
+They differ from each other by noise.